The-Marcy-Lab-School/se-unit-2-assessment/short-response.md

 1. **What is hoisting?
 Describe how hoisting affects variable _and_ function declarations.
 Provide a code snippet to illustrate hoisting for both.**

+  Hoisting is the process of moving all declared variables to the top of your code.
+  Variables that use keywords such as let or const are not hoisted, though.

 2. **Why does the following block of code throw an error?**
   ```javascript